v3io/v3io-tsdb/README.md

 and specify the query window (min and max times), once we did we can use `Select()` or `SelectOverlap()` commands which will return a list of series (as an iterator object).

-Every returned series have two interfaces, `Labels()` which returns the series or aggregator labels, and `Iterator()` which returns an iterator over the series or aggregator values.
+Every returned series have two interfaces, `Labels()` which returns the series or aggregate labels, and `Iterator()` which returns an iterator over the series or aggregate values.

 The `Select()` call accepts 4 parameters:
 * name (string) - optional, metric type (e.g. cpu, memory, ..), specifying it accelerate performance (use range queries)